Frequently Asked Questions

 The greatest benefit is knowing whether or not you’ve got a high-risk HPV infection.
 It’s also easy and convenient − you can self-sample in the comfort of your own home, when it suits you, without having to undergo a gynecological examination.

 Firstly, it’s important to remember that infection with high-risk HPV does not mean you already have cell changes or cervical cancer.
 Most infections clear up spontaneously as a result of our immune defenses.
-If the test shows that you have an HPV infection, we recommend that you contact your gynaecologist.
+If the test shows that you have an HPV infection, we recommend that you contact your gynecologist.

 There are different methods for treating cell changes, all based on removing the changed cells.
 One common procedure is called conisation, which is the removal of a small conical portion of the cervix.
 It is an out-patient procedure performed under local anaesthetic.
-Patients go home straight afterwards.